elm-janitor/manifesto/README.md

 # Is this a fork of Elm?

 This is a *release branch* of Elm.
 It will only apply patches to Elm core packages that do not change their APIs.
 The aim of this GitHub organization is to keep Elm core packages up to date with their pull requests.
 This is so that

   * Elm users can get the core packages with fixes applied.
   * Elm users have a process for getting PRs into these packages, without being blocked on the official releases.

 The difference between a fork and a release branch, is that the release branch will not try to lead the design of these packages.
 It will be ahead of the upstream in terms of patches.
 All patches will be made available to the upstream for consideration for inclusion.
 The main aim of a release branch is to fix defects that are fed back from real world use of the packages, in a timely manner.

+# Work in progress.

+Topics this README needs to cover or direct the reader to are:

+The classification levels of patches.
+Link to the bug analysis sheet.

+How to make a PR and get it include in elm-janitor.
+The discord topic to discuss inclusion of the patch.

+How to use an elm-janitor patched core package in an Elm project.

+How to prepare a patch for inclusion.
+Formatting, minimalism, ensuring it is rebased correctly.
+Link to the git help doc.